Greg Howe: Protocol

 In 2017 Howe joined the band Protocol, featuring Simon Phillips on drums, Ernest Tibbs on bass, and Otmaro Ruiz on keyboard.
 The Protocol 4 album was nominated for Best Contemporary Instrumental Album at the 61st Grammy Awards.

 Equipment

 As of 2017, Howe is endorsed by DV Mark amplification, who released a 'Maragold' signature amplifier in 2014.
 He is also endorsed by DiMarzio, D'Addario and Floyd Rose.
 His effects pedals include Carl Martin, Pigtronix and T-Rex.
 Also in 2014, Howe was endorsed by Kiesel Guitars, who released a signature 'GH24 model in February 2015.
 A second signature guitar called the GH3 was released in 2017 by Kiesel Guitars.
 This guitar featured a three single coil pickups mounted on a pickguard giving it a look similar to the Fender Stratocaster.
 Kiesel also offers the option of having a Seymour Duncan humbucking pickup in the bridge position of the GH3.
 As of Feb 2022, Kiesel Guitars offers a Greg Howe signature guitar, with various customizable features such as number of frets and fingerboard wood, with a fixed two single coil, one (bridge) humbucker pickup layout.

+Personal life

+Greg Howe is known for being available and for fellow guitarists and fans, often staying after shows to chat with audience members.